Vaccine: COVID-19

 Find ways to decrease barriers for families

-- Offer multiple ways to schedule and/or allow walk-ins for COVID-19 vaccination.
+- Aim to offer multiple ways to schedule and/or allow walk-ins for COVID-19 vaccination.

-- Extend hours: Offer early morning, evening, or weekend appointments for caregivers to bring in children for COVID-19 vaccination.
+- Extend hours: Try to offer early morning, evening, or weekend appointments for caregivers to bring in children for COVID-19 vaccination.

 - Consider working with schools, local health departments, other local community organizations, or mobile vaccination units to help facilitate community vaccination drives specifically for children and families from areas with high social vulnerability factors.